Violence against women: Second order sexual harassment (SOSH)

+Legal enforcement

 As violence is often committed by a family member, women first started by lobbying their governments to set up shelters for domestic violence survivors.
 The Julia Burgos Protected House established in Puerto Rico in 1979 was the first shelter in Latin America and the Caribbean for "battered women".
 In 2003, 18 out of the 20 countries in the region had legislation on domestic or family violence, and 11 countries addressed sexual violence in their laws.
 Legislative measures to protect victims can include restraining orders, which can be found in Colombia, El Salvador, Guatemala, Paraguay, Venezuela, Turkey, the United States and many western European countries for instance.

 Courts can also be allowed by law (Germany, 2001) to order the perpetrator to leave the home so that victims do not have to seek shelter.
 Countries were urged to repeal discriminatory legislation by 2005 following the review of the Beijing Declaration and Platform for Action in 2000.
 Egypt, for instance, abolished a law that exempted men from rape charges when marrying their victims.
 However, the goal of antiviolence legislation is often to keep the families together, regardless of the best interests of women, which perpetuate domestic violence.

-Innovative measures have been pioneered in a number of countries to end violence against women.
-In Brazil and Jordan, women's police stations have been introduced, and one-stop women's shelters were created in Malaysia and Nicaragua.

-Marital rape has been illegal in every American state and the District of Columbia since 1993, but is rarely prosecuted in America.

-In 2013 the UN General Assembly passed its first resolution calling for the protection of defenders of women's human rights.
-The resolution urges states to put in place gender-specific laws and policies for the protection of women's human rights defenders and to ensure that defenders themselves are involved in the design and implementation of these measures, and calls on states to protect women's human rights defenders from reprisals for cooperating with the UN and to ensure their unhindered access to and communication with international human rights bodies and mechanisms.
-The United Nations Sustainable Development Goal 5 is also a global initiative with a target to eliminate all forms of violence against women.

 Challenges faced by women in accessing justice and limitations of measures

-There can be a de jure or de facto acceptance of violent behaviors and lack of remedies for victims.
+There can be a de jure or de facto acceptance of violent behavior and lack of remedies for victims.